twosigma/Cook/executor/README.md

 }
 ```

-The before command would need to executor something like the following:
+The before command would need to execute something like the following:

 ```bash
 curl -XPATCH \